Moscownpur/.github/profile/README.md

 Never let creators feel alone.
 Always let chaos have a seat at the table.
 Moscownpur Studios is less “company” and more “impossible bar in a city that doesn’t exist.”
-You walk in, order a story, and end up running the place. s - how can the community get involved?
+You walk in, order a story, and end up running the place.
-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
-🍿 Fun facts - what does your team eat for breakfast?
-🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
--->